earlyxpian/earlyxpian.github.io/eng/ecf.md

 # Early Christian Fathers (ECF) collection

+This book is volume I of "The Library of Christian Classics" series.

 This translation of some of the earliest of the early Christian writings which are not in the New Testament was published in 1953.
 It was simultaneously published in Great Britain and the USA without copyright notice and therefore immediately passed into the public domain, at least in the USA.
 It may or may not be still under copyright in other countries, however the current publisher has stated that they are not claiming copyright on this work.

 This collection contains the following: